 I put all teams through a rigorous screening process to ensure each team is placed in the proper division.
 As you may know there is no exact science to paring teams.
 Since there are many different classifications used by amateur hockey teams in different regions of the United States, and Canada (see Screening process tab above).
 Divisions can get messy if careful consideration is not taken.
 We at NST, take much time and effort to create well-balanced divisions.
 Nothing is more disheartening then driving to a tournament to blow out a team or get blown out by a team.

-1. All games will be played under WNY/USA hockey rules.
+- All games will be played under WNY/USA hockey rules.
 This is a USA hockey sanctioned tournament.
 ALL players must be recognized by USA hockey or C.A.H.A/ OMHA.
 The use of any illegal or unauthorized played will result in immediate team expulsion from the tournament and the loss of all fees paid.
-Teams must sign in on teams sheet before first game.
+Teams must sign in on team’s sheet before first game.

-8. In the event that a team obtains a 5-goal lead during the third period, stop time will be changed to running time.
-If the lead becomes 2 goals or less, running time will stop and stop time will be used for the remainder of the game.
+- In the event that a team obtains a 5-goal lead during the third period, stop time will be changed to running time.
+If the lead becomes

 4 Team Division